 Chinese families occupied each mansion and each family took a room as their place of residence.
 The large beautiful halls that one day had chandeliers inside, then had smoked meats and laundry hanging off of them, and the regal gardens, which used to be a place for the rich, transformed into a place for noodles shops and tea houses.

 In 2003, everything changed.
 The local government decided to fix the alley up in order to protect the historic buildings and make the living conditions better.
 The local government planned to develop this area into a destination for commercial and tourism purposes.

-The government started to buy or trade the houses and relocated the dwellers living there.
-There were around 900 people living there; however, most of them relocated, and only about 100 people left in the area.
+The government started to buy or trade houses and relocated the dwellers living there.
+There were around 900 people living there; however, most of them relocated, and only about 100 people were left in the area.

 Different Sections of the Wide and Narrow Alley

 This section of the Wide and Narrow Alley is a perfect place for Leisure time.
 During the Qing Dynasty, it was called “Xingren”.
 Today, this part has a theme of leisure and tradition representing Chengdu folk culture.
-Inside Wide Alley, there are many boutique hotels, traditional teahouses, unique folk style restaurants, bars, etc., which can bring the visitors a feel of old Chengdu.
+Inside Wide Alley, there are many boutique hotels, traditional teahouses, unique folk-style restaurants, bars, etc., which can bring the visitors a feel of old Chengdu.

 Chengdu Real-Life Experience Hall

 Chengdu Real-Life Experience Hall museum is also located here.
 This museum is an exciting place to gain a better understanding of the ordinary family’s daily life throughout the Republic of China (1912–1949).
 Inside the museum, there are scenes of a kitchen, central room, study room, and bridal chamber of that time.
 Make sure to visit this gallery.